Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning

 In section~\ref{sec:method}, we propose a method that learns aligned prompts on conversation pair data in order to improve cross-lingual transfer ability.
-In this section, we show some aligned prompts results after training.
+In this section, we show some aligned prompts results.

-\paragraph{Retrieval Results} To justify what are the learn for these aligned prompts, we perform similarity search on Tatoeba.
+\paragraph{Retrieval Results} To justify what are the learn for these aligned prompts, we perform similarity search on Tatoeba, which is from from the XTREME benchmark~\citep{pmlr-v119-hu20b}.
 With aligned prompts, we use the CLS token representation as the sentence representation, and do nearest-neighbor search.
 Figure~\ref{fig:retrivel-results} displays the Tatoeba test results for several languages.
 Notably, our results demonstrate that aligned prompts can achieve significantly higher retrieval accuracy, even when the prompt length is only 1.
 Furthermore, performance can be further improved with additional prompts; however, it is important to note that using too many prompts can actually hurt performance.
 In our subsequent experiments, the prompt length was set to 16, unless otherwise specified.

 \paragraph{Conversation Pairs vs. Non-Conversation Pairs}